SevcikMichal/microfrontends-controller/README.md

 The aim of this project is to use operator-sdk and Golang to recreate what was done in the ufe-controller.
 It was created as a learning experience to understand how the k8s operators work and how to implement one.

-There are two main components in the application WebComponentController and an API server serving the fe-config.
+There are two main components in the application: WebComponentController and an API server serving the fe-config.

 WebComponentController is reconciling the WebComponent CRs.
-Currently it is applying following logic on a WebComponent:
+Currently, it is applying the following logic on a WebComponent:

-- check if the WebComponent still exists.
+- Check if the WebComponent still exists.
-- if WebComponent does not contain finalizers id adds one so that the controller do it's cleanup before the k8s removes the WebComponent.
+- If WebComponent does not contain finalizers it adds one so that the controller does its cleanup before the k8s removes the WebComponent.
-- it converts the WebComponent to internal MicroFrontendConfig model which in turn is converted to TransferObject and stored in memory to be served through the `fe-config` endpoint.
+- It converts the WebComponent to internal MicroFrontendConfig model which in turn is converted to TransferObject and stored in memory to be served through the fe-config endpoint.
-- if WebComponent is set to be deleted it removes it also from the in memory storage so it is no longer a part of `fe-config` response.
+- If WebComponent is set to be deleted it removes it also from the in-memory storage so it is no longer a part of fe-config response.

-The API server simply takes last snapshot of the in-memory storage and returns it to the frontend.
+The API server simply takes the last snapshot of the in-memory storage and returns it to the frontend.

 ### Migration TODO list:
-Here is a list of functionality that is provided by the original ufe-controller and what is implemented in the go alternative:
+Here is a list of functionality that is provided by the original ufe-controller and whit information of what is implemented in the go alternative:
 - [x] An operator observing specific CRs either on specific namespaces or in all
 - [x] REST endpoint serving the MicroFrontendConfiguration as JSON (`/fe-config`)
 - [] REST endpoint serving the MicroFrontendConfiguration as JavaScript